This article was originally published on May 23, 2016, and was updated on Feb. 25, 2020.

 You’re going to get trolled, spammed, or hated at some point.
 That’s just what happens when you put yourself out there to the world.

-You can also block users in real time if necessary.
+You can also block users in real-time if necessary.
 Simply press and hold their comment and select “Block User.”
 Use this as a last resort, though, because even haters can have a positive influence on you and your brand.
 After all, they are voluntarily watching you.

-Always encourage follows.
+Always encourage follows

 Remind people to follow you multiple times throughout your video.

 Send them to your website

-Ask them to browse products, course or posts, or send them to something specific if you’ve previously done a blog post on a topic related to your live.
+Ask them to browse products, courses or posts, or send them to something specific if you’ve previously done a blog post on a topic related to your stream.

 Get their email